CASFRI/PostgreSQL-Table-Translation-Framework/README.md

   * No helper function should be implemented as VARIADIC accepting an arbitrary number of parameters.
 If an arbitrary number of parameters must be supported, it should be supported as list of value passed as a text value separated by a comma or a semicolon.

 # Known issues
-1. Single quotes in the translation file are not allowed
+1. Single quotes in the translation file are not allowed.
-2. tt.debug must be set to TRUE of FALSE in the SQL session before using the engine API
+2. tt.debug must be set to TRUE of FALSE in the SQL session before using the engine API.
 3. Helper functions contain VARIADIC parameters.
 4. An issue (#45) still prevents the TT_ValidateTTable() from working properly.
 It must be redefined after installation to avoid TT_Translate() functions from crashing.